yusufshakeel/blockchain-project/README.md

 #### Bootstrap

-This will create folder like `output`.
+This will create folder like `output` and wallets.

 ```shell
 npm run bootstrap